pavoleichler/nette-api/README.md

 ## Security

 Protecting your api is easy with Nette-Api.
-You have to implement your [Authorization](src/Authorization/ApiAuthorizationInterface.php) (Tomaj\NetteApi\Authorization\ApiAuthorizationInterface) and add it as third argument to *addApiHandler()* method in *config.neon*.
+You have to implement your [Authorization](src/Authorization/ApiAuthorizationInterface.php) (Tomaj\NetteApi\Authorization\ApiAuthorizationInterface) and add it as third argument to *addApi()* method in *config.neon*.

 For simple use, if you want to use Bearer token authorisation with few tokens, you can use [StaticBearerTokenRepository](src/Misc/StaticBearerTokenRepository.php) (Tomaj\NetteApi\Misc\StaticBearerTokenRepository).